comet-toolkit/punpy/docs/content/overview_of_method.rst

 We can instead pass each MC sample individually tothe measurement function by setting the optional `parallel_cores` keyword to 1.
 At the end of this section we'll also see how to use this keyword for parallel processing.
-The Jacobian methods implement the law of propagation of uncertainties from the GUM (Guide to the Expression of Uncertainty in Measurement).
+The Jacobian methods implement the law of propagation of uncertainties from the GUM (Guide to the Expression of Uncertainty in Measurement) by calculating the Jacobian and using this to propagate the uncertainties.

 Once a prop object has been made, a number of methods can then be used to propagate uncertainties, depending on the kind of uncertainties that need to be propagated.
 We start by showing how to propagating random and systematic uncertainties.